Catalonia: Cuisine

 Catalan gastronomy has a long culinary tradition.
 Various local food recipes have been described in documents dating from the fifteenth century.
-As with all the cuisines of the Mediterranean, Catatonian dishes make abundant use of fish, seafood, olive oil, bread and vegetables.
-Regional specialties include the pa amb tomàquet (bread with tomato), which consists of bread (sometimes toasted), and tomato seasoned with olive oil and salt.
-Often the dish is accompanied with any number of sausages (cured botifarres, fuet, iberic ham, etc.), ham or cheeses.
-Others dishes include the calçotada, escudella i carn d'olla, suquet de peix (fish stew), and a dessert, Catalan cream.
+As with all the cuisines of the Mediterranean, Catalonian dishes make abundant use of fish, seafood, olive oil, bread and vegetables.
+Regional specialties include pa amb tomàquet (bread with tomato), which consists of bread (sometimes toasted), and tomato seasoned with olive oil and salt.
+Often the dish is accompanied with any number of sausages (cured botifarres, fuet, iberic ham, and others), ham or cheeses.
+Other dishes include calçotada, escudella i carn d'olla, suquet de peix (fish stew), and a dessert, Catalan cream.

-Catalan vineyards also have several Denominacions d'Origen wines, such as: Priorat, Montsant, Penedès and Empordà.
+Catalan vineyards also have several Denominacions d'Origen wines, such as Priorat, Montsant, Penedès and Empordà.
 There is also a sparkling wine, the cava.

-Catalonia is internationally recognized for its fine dining.
+Catalonia is internationally recognised for its fine dining.
 Three of the World's 50 Best Restaurants are in Catalonia, and four restaurants have three Michelin stars, including restaurants like El Bulli or El Celler de Can Roca, both of which regularly dominate international rankings of restaurants.
 The region has been awarded the European Region of Gastronomy title for the year 2016.